 New York City is undoubtedly one of the most important centers of international trade in the world.
-Every day, all kinds of consumer goods, commodities and professional services are traded internationally by New York City companies and through the metropolitan area's ports.
+Every day, all kinds of consumer goods, commodities and professional services are exported and imported by New York City companies and through the metropolitan area's ports.
 Statistics on this activity are available in the International Trade chapter of NYCdata compiled by the Weissman Center for International Business, Zicklin School of Business at Baruch College.
 In order to succeed in this complex arena of business, one must be well informed and prepared for many situations.
 The Science, Industry and Business Library (SIBL) either has or can bring one into contact with the resources and programs which one needs to research potential international business opportunities.
 These resources include:

 - handbooks about exporting and importing